-There was strong consensus among the panelists that declining contact with front-line doctors and increased pressure to get new drugs to market quickly put customers and trial data analytics at the heart of commercial strategy for life sciences companies.
-"The decline in one-on-one brand-physician relationships can teach us something important as an industry," Abeel noted.
+There was strong consensus among the panellists that the declining contact with front-line doctors and increased pressure to get new drugs to market quickly put customers and trial data analytics at the heart of commercial strategy for life sciences companies.

+"The decline in one-on-one brandphysician relationships can teach us something important as an industry," said Abeel.
 "Even putting regulatory restrictions to one side, HCPs are not willing to make time to meet with company reps who simply regurgitate messages.
 Physicians want us to engage them in an intelligent conversation about their patients' needs.
 Too many companies still follow the old approach in their HCP communications."

-Data analytics, Abeel argued, allow commercial strategists to "change this paradigm, this tendency, by really taking healthcare providers seriously.
+Data analytics, he argues, allows commercial strategists to "change this paradigm, this tendency, by really taking healthcare providers seriously.
 We can use data to understand what physicians are looking for.
 What are they expecting from us?
 What channels do they use to research new therapies?
 If we can use aggregated customer data to answer these questions, as a company, we can begin the shift from product provider to solutions provider."

-This shift will require a significant change in marketing managers' mindsets, and in the CRM and data analytics systems that support their cross-functional collaboration and decision-making.
-A life sciences sales rep with a full view of the customer, for example, can effectively coordinate what information goes to which customer through what channels and when.
+According to Jan van den Burg, vice president of commercial systems at Veeva, this shift will require a significant change in marketing managers' mindset, and in the CRM and data analytics systems that support their cross-functional collaboration and decision-making.
+A life sciences sales rep with a full view of the customer, for example, can effectively coordinate what information goes to which customer through what channels, when and, importantly, based on a customer-centric engagement strategy.
 That is not to say that sales determine the marketing plan.
 Instead, the informed multichannel sales rep can serve as a "solutions provider" - with the ability to provide physicians with the information they require through the channels they frequent.

-The result is a sales rep who takes into account physician preferences and builds a useful, personal relationship through a mix of channels.
-Each communication is more impactful and more likely to be consumed, whether it's a personal email, an online detail, or a face-to-face interaction.
-With each positive experience, the physician is more receptive to future communications from the company.
-And the rep transforms into a navigator whose primary role is to guide the customer through a series of increasingly more relevant interactions, cumulatively resulting in a seamless journey rather than a series of one-off communications.
+The result is a sales rep who takes into account physician preferences and builds a useful, personal relationship through a mix of communication channels.
+Each communication will be more impactful and more likely to be consumed, whether it's a personal email, an online detail, or a face-to-face interaction.
+With each positive experience, the physician is more receptive to communications from the rep in the future.